timoa/screenkit/README.md

 The following information will help you to create the first player.
 This will be your master image.

-If you have multiple screens, you will be able to clone this master image to avoid to redo this manual steps on the other players.
+If you have multiple screens, you will be able to clone this master image to avoid to redo these manual steps on the other players.

+### Chilipie Kiosk

 1) Download the [latest version of Chilipie kiosk][chilipie-kiosk-download]
 2) Follow the [Getting started][chilipie-kiosk-getting-started]

-## Other useful Chrome extensions

-* [Requestly][requestly-extension] can be uses to inject HTTP headers like Auth token for Grafana dashboards or other websites that require authentication
-* [Ignore X-Frame headers][ignore-x-frame-headers-extension] can help you if you need to `<iframe>` a site that doesn't want to be framed
-* [Tampermonkey][tampermonkey-extension] can be useful for injecting custom JS or CSS to a page you're displaying
+### Google account

+To be able to sync extensions and other settings between screens without the need to plug a mouse and keyboard, we use a dedicated Google account.

+// TODO: Add Google account creation steps

+All the screens that are connected to this Google Account will be sync and will received the extensions to install, configure them with the same settings and you can pilot the configuration from your own computer by switching between your Google user profile and the Google screens user profile.

 ## Howto